 Temperament of The Whippet

 The Whippet gets along well with children and makes a good family dog.
 This breed is good natured, gentle and very playful.
-As well this dog can be easily trained, sheds very little and is a great size for an apartment.
+As well this dog can be easily trained, sheds very little, does not bark or make a noise and is a great size for an apartment.

 Although it is important to know that Whippets do like and even expect to sit on furniture -so that should not be a concern if you are considering this breed.
 This breed is most happy when it gets to live with one or more other Whippets.